 – forward compatibility of lower order sound systems already specified in Recommendation ITU-R BS.775 with higher order multichannel sound systems;

-4 What are the requirements for file types and wrappers for use in multichannel audio production and programme exchange?

-5 Which methods may be employed in order to scale audio programmes for different screen sizes using channel-based, object-based or scene-based paradigms in order to maintain audio-visual coherence for screens varying in size, including from personal/mobile consumption to large screen representations?
+4 Which methods may be employed in order to scale audio programmes for different screen sizes using channel-based, object-based or scene-based paradigms in order to maintain audio-visual coherence for screens varying in size, including from personal/mobile consumption to large screen representations?

+5 Which methods may be employed for the conversion between advanced sound programmes with different metadata sets?

-6 What audio metering characteristics should be used to provide accurate indication of subjective loudness of programmes produced in the advanced sound systems?
+6 What audio metering characteristics should be used to provide accurate indication of subjective loudness of programmes produced in the object-based and scene-based sound systems?

+7 What operational practices can be established on a globally harmonised basis for achieving consistency in the sound quality?

+8 What sound parameters, including loudness characteristics should be used to ensure accurate and consistent sound quality?

+9 What considerations should be made by the broadcaster for end user listening conditions in a number of environments?

+10 How should user interactivity be considered in the methods being studied in this Question?

+11 What forms of user interactivity are most beneficial to broadcast application?

 further decides